 Here are the 5 steps to structuring a plan:

 - Verify that you have no qualifying or eligible employees

 There are strict eligibility rules that you must follow.
 Remember that you can exclude employees that work less than 1,000 hours, are age 21 (or younger) and who started work during the year.
-Ensure that you understand whether or no you have qualifying employees.
+Ensure that you understand whether or not you have qualifying employees.
 If you do, you will have to make a contribution for them.
 These qualifications are similar to a 401(k) plan.